DataObjects-NET/doextensions/Xtensive.Orm.Reprocessing/Readme.txt

 - NoReprocess strategy
     No reprocessing is provided

-To indicate that a particular strategy chould be applied, use the following syntax:
+To indicate that a particular strategy should be used, use the following syntax:

 Domain.WithStrategy(new HandleReprocessExceptionStrategy())
       .Execute(session =>